South Luangwa Safari Ideas

 Best time to visit the South Luangwa?

 The South Luangwa safari experience differs greatly with the seasons.
 The central Luangwa lodges stay open year round.
 As this is the only part of South Luangwa which doesn’t get water-logged!
-When the dry winter months begin, the rest of the South Luangwa becomes accessible.
-Thus from mid- May/June to September you can stay at small seasonal bush camps in glorious seclusion.
+When the dry winter months begin, the rest of the South Luangwa becomes accessible again from mid-May onwards.
+Now you can stay at small seasonal bush camps in glorious seclusion.

 For experienced safari addicts, the ’emerald season’ (as the rainy season is known) holds a myriad of pleasures.
 Now the animals tend to congregate in the central region, the bush is green and lush, animals are giving birth.
 And of course the bird life is excellent.